UVDoc: Neural Grid-based Document Unwarping: Related Work

-All of these data-driven methods use the Doc3D dataset proposed by \citet{DewarpNet} for training.
-Even though the 3D shapes of the dataset are more realistic than those in \cite{DocUNet} since they are based on depth captures of actual deformed papers, they are heavily smoothed compared to the original document shapes.
-Also, the rendered appearance is not very realistic, which causes performance degradation when using the network on real photos.
-In contrast, our dataset, made of real captured sheets of paper, is more realistic both visually and geometrically.
-Additionally, our dual-task-based network architecture enforces the model to predict physically plausible shapes and unwarping grids.
-Our CGU-Net processes input images in a single stage without any segmentation pre-processing and predicts a coarse backward mapping rather than a dense displacement field, making it very efficient.
+The datasets used for training the methods mentioned above can be split into two categories; real and synthetic, with the latter being most commonly used.
+Earlier works \cite{DocUNet, FullyCNN, DDControlPoints} use synthetic datasets generated based on non-physically plausible 2D deformations.
+More accurate are datasets based on 3D deformations \cite{DRIC, DewarpNet}, such as Doc3D.
+Most recent works are trained using Doc3D or its variations with richer annotations \cite{DocGeoNet}, or cropped images \cite{DocTr++}.
+Even though the 3D shapes in Doc3D are more realistic than those in \cite{DocUNet}, since they are based on depth captures of actual deformed papers, they are heavily smoothed compared to the original document shapes.
+The rendered appearance is also not very photorealistic, which causes performance degradation when using the network on actual photographs.
+In contrast, our UVDoc dataset, which is made from real, captured sheets of paper, is more realistic both visually and geometrically.

+Datasets of real photographs of deformed documents, paired with their flatbed scans ground truth, have recently gathered increased interest.
+Some of these datasets provide segmentation information \citep{PaperEdge} but most do not come with further annotations \cite{FDRNet}.
+These datasets are closer in appearance to real document images, but since they are equipped with very few annotations, they require the design of custom loss functions to train models.
+In comparison, our dataset is equipped with a lot of annotations while being visually similar to \textit{in-the-wild} data.
+See comparative summary in \tabref{tab:dataset_comparison}.